openeuler-mirror/opensource-intern/README.en.md

 #### Contribution

-1. Fork the repository
+1. Clone the Fork repository to your account, and use the `git clone` command to clone the Fork repository to your local development environment.
-2. Create Feat_xxx branch
+2.  `git checkout master` to the `master` branch, then commit.
-3. Commit your code
+3. Commit the code in the Fork repository and submit a Pull Request in the repository.
-4. Create Pull Request
+4. Create a new Pull Request and submit it.

 #### Gitee Feature